tramhao/termusic/README.md

 #### Protobuf

 This is required to build and run termusic.
+For ubuntu: `apt-get protubuf-compiler`, For arch: `paru -S protobuf`.

+#### Dbus

+As right now use_dbus is a configuration option, it's required to compile.
+For ubuntu: `apt-get libdbus-1-dev`, For arch: `paru -S dbus`.

 #### Yt-dlp support

 You can optionally install [yt-dlp](https://github.com/yt-dlp/yt-dlp/) and [FFmpeg](https://www.ffmpeg.org/download.html) to download MP3s from Youtube.

+#### Album cover support

+For kitty, album cover support is default.
+For other terminals, need ueberzug installed and `cover` feature flag compiled.

 ### Packages